vmware/vic/tests/test-cases/Group24-Multi-VCH/24-02-Multi-VCH-Delete.md

 4. Create a busybox container on the VCH from Step 3
 5. Clean up the VCH from Step 3
 6. Use govc to look for the first VCH's containerVM
+7. Clean up the VCH from Step 1

 ## Expected Outcome
 * All steps should succeed